The Original Katong Laksa: It really is the Original!

 Laksa $3 to $4 It must have taken a healthy dash of chutzpah and two generous pinches of egotism to call a few hairs growing out of a mole on your chin a Janggut!
 Out of curiousity, I asked my Malay friends what a janggut was, and they told me that it is supposed to […]

-Laksa – Singapore’s Ultimate Shiok Food To me, Laksa is one of the tastiest things on earth and one of Singapore’s culinary contributions to the world.
-It is the kind of food that, when done right, has that “Oooomph” that would compel you to bellow out an almighty “Shiok!” just to get that intense emotion […]
+This stall is closed Laksa – Singapore’s Ultimate Shiok Food To me, Laksa is one of the tastiest things on earth and one of Singapore’s culinary contributions to the world.
+It is the kind of food that, when done right, has that “Oooomph” that would compel you to bellow out an almighty “Shiok!” just to […]

 Penang Food Trial 3: The Iconic Penang Hawker Dishes!